shapirodaniel/stackathon-project/README.md

 ### how does this system improve production that isn't experiencing problems?

-oftentimes kitchens get into a groove and fail to maximize the productive capacity of their space and labor since everyone is comfortable -- the metrics this system provides allow the head baker to create reasonable expectations of productivity and allow for reasonable assumptions about labor and COGS, and will help the head baker identify low-revenue high-labor items to redline
+oftentimes kitchens fail to maximize the productive capacity of their space and labor since everyone is comfortable with "the way things work here" -- the metrics this system provides allow the head baker to create reasonable expectations of productivity and allow for reasonable assumptions about labor and COGS, and will help the head baker identify low-revenue high-labor items to redline, low-productivity laborers to address, high-performing laborers who will be able to create greater output on the same number of assigned task-hours

 ### how is this going to work from a technical perspective?